pchapin/spica/README.md

 one language) can focus on the folder containing that library alone and ignore the other folders entirely.

-The build control files in this top level folder (`Spica.sln`, `Spica.workspace`, and `Spica.wpj`) build both the C and C++ libraries.
-This seems reasonable given the special relationship between those languages.

 The web pages in the top level folder are Spica-wide documentation files.
 They mostly provide links to, and summaries of, the documentation available in each language subfolder.